 Remote work can be rewarding, but only if you treat it like the business or job it actually is.

-Keep in mind that this is how the bills get paid and relax.
+Keep in mind that this is how you will make money coding and pay your bills – and relax.
 Get productive, creative, and enjoy the rewards of working remotely.

 Now it’s your turn!
 Have you got tips for working remotely?